mimicria/afl-utils/docs/INSTALL.md

 your Python environment.
 **Attention:** Make sure you source `exploitable.py` in your `~/.gdbinit` file as inidicated by the `exploitable` installer!
-Otherwise `gdb` won't recognize `exploitable` and the advanced features of `afl-collect` are not going to work properly!
+Otherwise `gdb` won't recognize `exploitable` and the advanced features of `afl-triage` are not going to work properly!

 If you like, you can run tests with: